mazzy89/consensys/helm/linea/README.md

 ### Persistent Storage

-Linea components are designing using `Statefulset` set.
+Linea components are designing using `Statefulset` set. `Statefulset` creates `PersistantVolumeClaim` which use the AWS EBS CSI
+`StorageClass` to provision in AWS a disk on-demand.

 ---